loafthecomputerphile/fjml/README.md

         }
     }
     ```
-    this can be accessed inside the Actions class using self.name and if control is defined as self.name inside Actions  it can be called in fjml using {"refs":"name"}
+    this can be accessed inside the Actions class using `self.name` and if control is defined as `self.name` inside Actions it can be called in FJML using `{"refs":"name"}`

 - ### Using variables:

-    Allows the use of fjml variables to be referenced in the same file or else where without the need for constant importing
+    Allows the use of FJML variables to be referenced in the same file or else where without the need for constant importing

     #### control variables: